lamps-wg/certificatediscovery/draft-ietf-lamps-certdiscovery.md

 The primary objective of this approach is to enable efficient multi-certificate handling in protocols, offering several key benefits.
 First, it enhances cryptographic agility by facilitating smooth transitions between different algorithms or X.509 certificate types.
 This is particularly valuable in scenarios where subscribers need to upgrade their cryptographic algorithms or adopt new certificate types while maintaining backward compatibility with existing systems.

 Second, the proposed method improves operational availability by introducing redundancy in certificate usage.
-It enables the use of secondary certificates that can serve as backups, ensuring seamless continuity of services even in the event of primary certificate expiration or disruptions in the CA infrastructure.
+It enables the use of secondary certificates that can serve as backups, ensuring seamless continuity of services even in the event of Primary Certificate expiration or disruptions in the CA infrastructure.

 Finally, the approach accommodates multi-key/certificate usage, allowing for a relying party to obtain certificates to perform cryptographic operations that are not certified by a single certificate.